 The platform has also made an ongoing pledge to make up carbon outputs from each funeral it arranges.
 Cremation produces a significant amount of carbon monoxide; the process requires three hours at 1,800 degrees of heat, leading to an output of 573 pounds of carbon monoxide into the air.
 With the rate of cremations growing — 55 percent of funerals are now handled this way– the environmental effects of releasing carbon monoxide into the environmental weigh on the industry.

-Funeralocity.com and its parent company Future Factory have begun supporting groups like trees.org, an organization that helps farmers from poor countries plant trees and bring nutrients back to their soil, thereby helping crop production and local economies.
-The platform is also working with the industry in promoting more eco-friendly methods of burial and cremation.
+Funeralocity.com has begun supporting groups like Trees for the Future, an organization that helps farmers from poor countries plant trees and bring nutrients back to their soil, thereby helping crop production and local economies.
+In addition, the platform is promoting more eco-friendly methods of burial and cremation to the funeral industry.

-Funeralocity.com is a comparison website for funeral homes and cremation providers.
-Its mission is to connect families who search online with the funeral providers that best match their needs.
+Funeralocity.com is a consumer advocate website for families who are planning funerals.
+Its mission is to assist and advocate for families who plan and search online for cremation and funeral providers that best match their needs.